-Rebuffing Trump, Fed Chairman says he will 'avoid' negative interest rates
+Rebuffing Trump, Fed chairman says he will 'avoid' negative interest rates

 "Uncertainties about the outlook remain, including those posed by the new coronavirus," Powell said in his prepared remarks, a theme he expanded on during the question-and-answer period.

-“It’s a very significant issue,“ he said of the virus, which to date has sickened more than 6,000 and killed 132.
-Powell acknowledged the potential for worldwide disruption and uncertainty about macroeconomic effects in China, saying, “We are very carefully monitoring the situation.”
+"It's a very significant issue," he said of the virus, which to date has sickened more than 7,700 people and killed 170.
+Powell acknowledged the potential for worldwide disruption and uncertainty about macroeconomic effects in China, saying, "We are very carefully monitoring the situation."

 "The issue with the coronavirus is we're not really clear on what this virus is all about," said Dan North, chief economist at Euler Hermes North America.
 North pointed out that the SARS epidemic of 2002 and 2003 spooked the markets but ultimately had little bearing on the trajectory of Chinese GDP growth.